phanbu/gamboge/README.md

 # PockétMonsters: Gamboge

 ## At the beginning
-We wake aup to a bright shiny day.
+We wake up to a bright shiny day.
 Yawn.
 We exit our little bush house.
 We meet our friend, Sally.

 ```
 Sally:  Hey, <PlayerName>, I heard that Simon said that you
-        don't know anything about trining PocketMonsters.
+        don't know anything about training PocketMonsters.
         I think that you can beat him!
 What happened to all
         of your PocketMonsters?
 ```

-If you try yo leave town, you run into Bob.
+If you try to leave town, you run into Bob.

 ```
 Bob:    Hey!
 You can't leave the village.
 If you want to